Guest House Spanish Pyrenees

 With the comforts of a modern home

-Whilst the restoration is true to the traditions of the area, and the age of the house, we have also included some modern amenities.
+The restoration of Casa Allué, our guest house in the Spanish Pyrenees, is true to the traditions of the area, and the age of the house.
+However, we have also included some modern amenities.
 We have geothermal underfloor heating throughout, deluxe en suite bathrooms, and even a hydro massage bath to soothe any aching limbs.